ai-ku/Morse.jl/README.md

    git clone https://github.com/ai-ku/Morse.jl
    cd Morse.jl
 ```

-**Note**: Setup and Data is optional because running an experiment automatically setups the environment and installs required data when needed.
-However, if you're working in a cluster node that has no internet connection, you need to do these steps somewhere else.
+**Note**: Setup and Data is optional because running an experiment from the scripts directory automatically sets up the environment and installs required data when needed.
+However, if you're working in a cluster node that has no internet connection, you may need to perform these steps manually.

 * #### Setup (Optional)
 ```JULIA